janhaviwelekar/fit-mirror/README.md

 - Click **Enable Camera** and allow access
 - Paste any clothing product URL into the box
 - Press **Enter** or click **Analyse & Try On**
-- Wait 1–3 seconds for Claude to extract the garment
+- Wait 1–3 seconds for it to extract the garment
 - See it live on you — move around!

 > **Note:** Requires an active internet connection for MediaPipe CDN, Google Fonts, and the Anthropic API.